Merkel ally says U.S. hard line on VW could boost U.S. carmakers

 BERLIN The deputy parliamentary leader for German Chancellor Angela Merkel's conservatives said on Tuesday that the hard line taken by U.S. authorities against Volkswagen could give U.S. automakers a boost at the expense of their German rivals.

 The U.S. Justice Department has sued Volkswagen for allegedly violating environmental laws.
-The claims could in theory total up to $48 billion.
+The claims could in theory total up to $48 billion (33 billion pounds).

-(This story corrects the maximum penalty from $90 billion to $48 billion in the third paragraph)
+(The story corrects maximum penalty from $90 billion to $48 billion in third paragraph)

 (Reporting by Gernot Heller; Writing by Michelle Martin; Editing by Noah Barkin)